ninabarzh/orchard/mitigations/application/README.md

 ## Problems or Suggestions

+This project welcomes contributions and suggestions.

 [Open an issue here](https://github.com/tymyrddin/orchard/issues)

-## Contributing

-This project welcomes contributions and suggestions.